erikhagreis/fb-sdk-wrapper/README.md

 # fb-sdk-wrapper
 Wraps around the Facebook Javascript SDK to make it usable as a ES6 module.
 Instead of having to add a script tag to your html like it's still 2010, just import this module and it will do it for you.
 As a bonus it will provide you with a nicer api by using promises.

-Essentially, this library exposes functions with the same signature as the official JS SDK.
-The main difference is that instead of requiring callback functions as parameters of the SDK functions, the wrapper will return a promise for the response value.
+Essentially, this library exposes functions with almost the same signature as the official JS SDK.
+The only difference is that instead of requiring callback functions as parameters of the SDK functions, the wrapper will return a promise for the response value.

 fb-sdk-wrapper focuses on the 'core' authentication, graph API and UI methods and makes them a little nicer to use.
 The other functionality can by accessed by simply referring to `window.FB` (after the `load` function has resolved).